Adejoke Orelope-Adefulire: Career

 From 2003-2007, she was appointed Lagos State Commissioner for Women Affairs and was subsequently appointed to same position between 2007 and 2011.
 By 2011, she was elected the Deputy Governor of Lagos State and occupied the position till the end of the administration of His Excellency, Babatunde Raji Fashola in 2015.
-The President Muhammadu Buhari appointed, Adejoke Orelope-Adefulire, as his Senior Special Assistant on Sustainable Development Goals.
+The President Muhammadu Buhari appointed Adejoke Orelope-Adefulire as his Senior Special Assistant on Sustainable Development Goals.
+She was also reappointed by President Bola Ahmed Tinubu on 14 September 2023 as his Senior Special Assistant on Sustainable Development Goals (SDGs).

-Some of her previous appointments are; Secretary, Francis Chambers, Ikeja (1980 – 1985); Secretary, Paterson Zochonis Industries Plc, Lagos (1985 – 1991); Managing Director/C.E.O., Adejoke Nigeria Enterprises, Lagos (1994 – 2002); Electoral Commissioner, Lagos State Independent Electoral Commission (2002 – 2003).
+As a grassroot politician, she is The All Progressive Congress Political Apex Leader of the Alimosho Federal Constituency.
+She is also a prominent member of the Lagos State Governor's Advisory Council (GAC).
+The GAC is the highest profile of political decision making body of the Lagos State Government.